 Several animal protection groups have promoted a so-called seafood boycott campaign.
 We do not see fish or other marine animals as seafood and we reject the notion that the public ought to use their capacity to eat fish as leverage in support of seals.
 Thus, we simultaneously oppose both Canada’s seal kill and humane groups selling out of the other living beings in Canadian waters.
 Seals are part of a diverse marine biocommunity which we respect in entirety.

-Seal pelts comprise a lucrative market in Norway, Germany, Greenland, and China — not to mention in Canada itself.
+This is because the pelts comprise a lucrative market in Norway, Germany, Greenland, and China — not to mention in Canada itself.
 Activists in all of these regions should firmly and constantly make it known that fur of any kind is a deprivation of other animals’ lives, not a wardrobe accessory.